 Rules and Regulations

 Before you move forward with the adoption process in California, it’s important to know whether or not you are eligible to adopt.
-As the terrain is always changing, it is recommended that you consult with a California adoption lawyer to make sure you receive accurate information pertaining to your situation.
+As the terrain is always changing, it is recommended that you consult with a California adoption lawyer to make sure you receive accurate information about your situation.

 According to the Family Connections website, before the state will consider prospective adoptive parents for approval to move forward with the process, all adoptive parents will need to complete a home study, including submitting to a criminal background check and fingerprint kit.
 You will be required to complete the following items during your adoption home study: